psavarmattas/PSMBot-Virtual-Assistant/readme.md

 1. Learn all the above commands on terminal.
 2. Make sure to use pip3, because in linux pip refers for python2 and pip3 refers to python3.
 3. Install these too - `pip3 install pyAudio`

+## Feature List:

+1. Play videos on YouTube.
+2. Search wikipedia with your queries.
+3. Listen to jokes.
+4. Ask for the weather (only New Delhi,India available right now)